Surgical Case Library

 Spleen

-Splenectomy and Autotransplantation of the Spleen
+Autotransplantation of the Spleen when Splenectomy becomes inevitable.

 Autotransplantation of the spleen after splenectomy is an uncommon and innovative surgical technique aiming to restore immunological function.